 I may have not taken a photo of the Horsenettle if it weren’t for the flower below which I noticed the day before…

 Ummm… As I was working I noticed something a little unusual… While I do have a lot of Horsenettle in my pastures and hayfield, some of the colonies in Kevin’s pasture have these blue flowers.
 While it is true that some in my pasture do have a slight tint, they are mainly all white.
-So, I took photos and found that these are Solanun dimidiatum commonly known as the Robust Horsenettle.
-While I did find it particularly interesting this was a different species, I won’t be collecting any of their seeds.
-One Horsenettle plant is plenty.
-The Housenettles are not really nettles in the sense of what nettles are.
-Ummm… What I mean is, they are not true nettles they are just called nettles.
-Kind of like the Sacred Lotus not being a Lotus.
-GEEZ!
+So, I took photos and found that these are also Solanum carolinense.
+I thought maybe they were a different species, but no, just a different shade.